fluid-cloudnative/fluid/docs/en/samples/alluxio_s3_high_concurrency.md

 # Alluxio S3 High-Concurrency Read Tuning

-This document records a tuning profile for high-concurrency read workloads that use AlluxioRuntime with an S3-compatible backend.
+This document provides a tuning profile for high-concurrency read workloads that use AlluxioRuntime with an S3-compatible backend.

-It is based on the investigation of [issue #5802](https://github.com/fluid-cloudnative/fluid/issues/5802), where fio reads over an S3-backed AlluxioRuntime could hang at high concurrency.
-The profile does not change Alluxio internals.
-It provides a validated AlluxioRuntime configuration that users can apply through `spec.properties` and FUSE args.
+This profile was validated while investigating [issue #5802](https://github.com/fluid-cloudnative/fluid/issues/5802), where fio reads over an S3-backed AlluxioRuntime could hang at high concurrency.
+It does not change Alluxio internals.
+Users can apply the configuration through `spec.properties` and FUSE args.

 ## Scenario

 The issue was reproduced with an environment close to:

 - Kubernetes v1.26.7
-- Fluid v1.0.8 and current Fluid master
+- Fluid v1.0.8 and Fluid master at the time of investigation
 - Alluxio 2.9.5
 - SeaweedFS 3.80 as an S3-compatible backend
 - One Alluxio master, one worker, and FUSE